EAA is coming for your clients. Help them comply!

 3. Offer your clients an accessibility audit

 Start by conducting an accessibility audit of your clients' websites to identify areas that need improvement.
-Use the AudioEye app, a trusted Duda partner, to audit your clients’ websites.
-Their web accessibility automated scanner detects over 30 WCAG violations, and expert audits ensure compliance (see AppFolio’s success story detailed in the next section to understand the immense value of Audieye and Duda combined)
+Visit AudioEye a trusted Duda partner, in our app store, to integrate a comprehensive accessibility solution, which includes an automated scanner that detects over 30 WCAG violations, expert audits, and more.
+See AppFolio’s success story detailed in the next section to understand the immense value of AudiEye and Duda combined.

 4. Educate your clients on accessibility